Life Is Never Devoid Of Wonderful Moments

 Most people strive for happiness these days.
 Bookshelves are littered with advice proclaiming the secret to attain happiness in thirty days or less.
 Yet research shows we are less happy than in the past.
 Maybe technology is to blame for creating insincere connections devoid of social interactions.
 To be in service of others is a way out of the unhappiness trap.
 It is not a transitory practice either, rather an opportunity to deepen our connection with ourselves.
 Clearly, we know happiness is not tied to owning the latest smartphone or sports car.
 Whilst the advice seems obvious, many people fill the emptiness within by amassing material objects.
-This creates more desires and if we have limited financial resources, creates further pain and suffering.
-Not that you need my assurance, though no material object will complete you more than what lies deep within your soul.
+This creates more desires and if we have limited financial resources, it creates further pain and suffering.
+Not that you need my assurance, yet no material object will complete you more than what lies deep within your soul.

 To live beautifully means to live according to our highest values.
 In doing so, we form meaningful connections with others that enrich our life.
-Likewise, we must avoid seeing life as a sequence of daily routines and events which pass by at the blink of an eye.
-If we subscribe to this way of thinking, we succumb to the monotony of living a Groundhog Day existence.
+Likewise, we must avoid seeing life as a string of daily routines and events which pass by in the blink of an eye.
+If we subscribe to this erroneous thinking, we succumb to the monotony of living a Groundhog Day existence.
 Miracles take place right before our eyes.
-We miss them because we rush about our day scurrying to the next event or trying to meet deadlines.
+We miss them because we rush about our day, scurrying to the next event or trying to meet deadlines.
 Miracles cannot be experienced by analysing the past or future, for they will pass us by like a high-speed train if we are unaware.
 So, disconnect from processing thoughts for a moment and move into your heart, the source of all wisdom where your soul calls home.
 Are you willing to set aside what you think you need to allow life to gift you with something more appealing?